zamazan4ik/awesome-pgo/article/article.md

 * MinGW repo: [GitHub issue](https://github.com/msys2/MINGW-packages/issues/19273)
 * CBL-Mariner: [GitHub discussion](https://github.com/microsoft/CBL-Mariner/discussions/8072)

 How PGO can be integrated on the OS level?
-One of the ideas can be creating additional version of the package like "PGO-optimized packages"
+One of the ideas can be creating an additional version of the package like "PGO-optimized packages"

 TODO: what about distribution-wide performance changes like https://www.phoronix.com/news/Ubuntu-x86-64-v3-Experiment ?
 PGO can be in the same field